Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/04-recap-of-R-programming.md

 ### Factors

 Factors are a special instance of vectors where only predefined values, called *levels* can be included in the vector.
-Such vectors are useful when you know that elements of a vector should take on one of those predfined values.
+Such vectors are useful when you know that elements of a vector should take on one of those predefined values.

 Categorical data is often stored in vectors, making them a very important object class when you start doing any statistical modeling in R. For example, you might store subject gender for all the subjects in your study as a factor, with the levels *male* and *female*.